 VIKTOR RYDBERG GYMNASIUM

 Viktor Rydberg Gymnasium (VRG) was founded in 1994 as one of the first independent upper secondary schools in Sweden (free schools) after a change in Swedish law made this possible.
-The school, which is run by a non-profit foundation, has seven schools, three junior high schools and four high schools.
+The school, which is run by a non-profit foundation, has eight schools, four elementary schools and four high schools.

 Viktor Rydberg Gymnasium (VRG) CEEB 794505